bagggage/bamos-book/src/kernel/devices/classes.md

 To remove an object from the system:

 > [!NOTE]
 > Resource deallocation occurs automatically when an object is removed.
-Calling `obj.delete(...)` is redundant.
+Calling `obj.free(...)` is redundant.

 ```zig
 obj.remove(T: type, object: *T)